- Top

 In accordance with the Information Control Regulations, the Company has carried out risk analysis, evaluation and measures regarding the information handling of all operations-related information that is learned, created or retained by officers and employees of the Group under the Information Management Committee, chaired by the information management supervisor.

-Moreover, while complying with laws, regulations and guidelines concerning information security, the Company is strengthening its information security structure by reviewing its information handling procedures, tightening its management of contractors, and providing education to its officers and employees to enhance its response to ever-evolving cyberattacks.
-Furthermore, it is promoting an increase in the sophistication of human, organizational, physical and technical safety management measures.
+Moreover, while complying with laws, regulations and guidelines concerning information security, the Company is strengthening its information security structure mainly by reviewing its information handling procedures, tightening its management of contractors, and providing education to its officers and employees to enhance its response to increasingly sophisticated and complex cyberattacks.
+It is also further refining human, organizational, physical, and technical safety management measures.

 In particular, the Company provided all the officers in its Group with internal training on the prevention of insider trading so that they properly handle important facts and other information.
-The aim of that training was to inform them of the rules preventing insider trading and to prevent insider trading.
+The aim of that training was to inform them of the rules prohibiting insider trading and to promote compliance.

-The Company will continue to deploy and provide guidance on those efforts within its Group companies through the Information Management Committee again in FY2023.
-At the same time, it will work to enhance governance in information management by supporting the autonomous and continuous promotion of these efforts in its Group companies by monitoring and evaluating them.
+The Company will continue to deploy and provide guidance on those efforts within its Group companies through the Information Management Committee.
+At the same time, it will work to enhance governance in information management by supporting the autonomous and continuous promotion of these efforts in its Group companies, while monitoring and evaluating their progress.

-The Company and its Group companies have established a Risk Management Committee, with the departments that oversee the overall risk management of the respective companies as the secretariat.
+The Company and its Group companies have established governing bodies such as the Risk Management Committee, with the departments that oversee the overall risk management of the respective companies as the secretariat.

 As a general rule, the Risk Management Committee meets once every six months to receive reports on the risk management status of the respective companies from the departments responsible for the management of risks, to comprehensively determine, assess, and analyze risks and discuss measures, and to determine the future direction going forward.

-Meanwhile, with regard to individual risks, Group policies related to such risks, initiatives to mitigate risks undertaken by each company, and various internal and external examples illustrating signs of materializing risks, etc., are shared through a group-wide meeting body, etc., headed by the Company's departments responsible for the management of risks.
+For individual risks, response policies, initiatives for risk mitigation undertaken by each company, and various internal and external examples illustrating signs of emerging risks are shared primarily through Groupwide governing bodies led by the Company's departments responsible for the management of risks.

-In addition, the internal auditing division of each company verifies whether risk management is being conducted effectively, from an independent perspective, through periodic internal audits of the departments in charge of overall risk management and the departments responsible for the management of risks of the respective companies, and provides each department with the necessary advice for improving risk management, as required.
+In addition, the internal auditing division of each company verifies whether risk management is being handled effectively, from an independent perspective, through periodic internal audits, and provides advice to each department for improving risk management, as necessary.

 In FY2020, the Company introduced shared Group risk indicators (Key Risk Indicators, “KRIs”) to enhance the effectiveness of the Group’s risk management.

 KRIs are quantitative monitoring indicators that facilitate the early detection of the materialization or potential materialization of risks, as well as the reduction and minimization of any possible damage and its impact.
-For these tasks, approximately 90 KRIs for operational risks have been set.
+A total of 100 KRIs have been set.

 The environment surrounding the Group, including recent technological innovations and social values, has changed drastically, and we are continuously revising our views on risk management, accordingly.